Danitilahun/MedicalApp/README.md

 Introducing **Tenaye** , a comprehensive medical app that helps you access quality healthcare services with ease.

-Our app offers a simple and user-friendly interface that allows you to easily book appointments with doctors and healthcare providers.
-With just a few taps, you can browse through available appointments, choose the time that suits you, and receive confirmation once your appointment is approved.
-Also, the platform enables you to communicate with your doctor through audio or chat and get the care you need.

-We understand the importance of finding a hospital that is close to you.
-That's why our app uses geo-location to suggest nearby hospitals based on your current location.
-We also provide information on hospital ratings and reviews from other patients to help you make an informed decision.

-In addition, our app helps you find nearby pharmacies that carry the medication you need.
-By simply searching for your medication, we provide you with a list of nearby pharmacies where you can easily purchase your medication.

-With Tenaye, you can access quality healthcare services with ease, saving you time and hassle.
-Our app provides a convenient and reliable platform for your medical needs.
+ The app features appointment scheduling functionality, which allows patients to easily book appointments with healthcare providers at their convenience.
+Additionally, the app provides a direct communication channel between patients and doctors, enabling them to communicate in real-time and discuss medical concerns.

+With our Doctor's rating feature, patients can view the ratings and reviews of doctors before making an appointment, ensuring that they receive quality care from trusted professionals.
+The app also lists  pharmacies that have the right medications in stock, making it easy for patients to locate and obtain the medication they need quickly.

+Overall, Tenaye is designed to provide patients with a seamless and efficient healthcare experience, enabling them to take control of their health and well-being.